ibm-cloud-docs/power-iaas/getting-started.md

 Before you create your first Power Systems Virtual Server instance, review the following prerequisites:

 1. Create an IBM Cloud account.
-To create an IBM Cloud account, see [Signing up for the IBM Cloud](https://cloud.ibm.com/registration){: new_window}{: external}.
+To create an IBM Cloud account, see [Signing up for the IBM Cloud](https://cloud.ibm.com/registration){: external}.

 2. Review the Identity and Access Management (IAM) information at [Managing Power Systems Virtual Servers (IAM)](/docs/power-iaas?topic=power-iaas-managing-resources-and-users).